-For the current Infiniband implementation, the host OS that is used is Sandia National Labs' Kitten lightweight kernel.
 Kitten has, by design, a minimal set of in-kernel services.
 For this reason, the VNET/P Bridge functionality is not implemented in the kernel, but rather in a privileged service VM called the Bridge VM that has direct access to the physical Infiniband device.

-In place of encapsulating Ethernet packets in UDP packets for transmission to a remote VNET/P core, VNET/P's InfiniBand support simply maps Ethernet packets to InfiniBand frames.
+In place of encapsulating Ethernet packets in UDP packets for transmission to a remote VNET/P core, VNET/P's for InfiniBand on Kitten simply maps Ethernet packets to InfiniBand frames.
 These frames are then transmitted through an InfiniBand queue pair accessed via the Linux IPoIB framework.